 It was a frigidly cold New Zealand winters morning.
 We’d left the eerily mist-covered Lake Taupo pre-dawn and were now whistling our way 200 miles north.
 Colm, my travel-buddy was asleep in the double-bed above my head and I was humming ‘The Fields of Athenry’ whilst driving our RV in the direction of the Waitomo Caves.

 There is something about early starts in an RV.
 Getting the day moving with purpose, getting on the road, up and at it without delay – it’s invigorating.
 Sometimes I make the time for a coffee before the off but usually, like this day, I just roll out of bed, throw some clothes on and jump straight into the drivers seat.
 Coffee could be garnered en route.

 New Zealand might be my favourite country, and this trip had been organised for one specific reason – to follow the British and Irish Lions rugby team.
 The journey had already extended over 6 weeks and 6,000kms of New Zealand’s most scenic routes.
 The matches, well more accurately, the post match celebrations and the tough travel schedule had taken their toll.
 I was exhausted, my body was breaking down and I was harbouring an oncoming cold.
-My physical and mental state were not ideal for being underground in frigid waters and complete darkness.
+My physical and mental state required hot pools rather than being underground in frigid waters and complete darkness.